 Visiting children of all ages and their families are welcomed every year in PachaMama.
 The Village is fit to accommodate a family’s needs and resident children are always happy to make new friends.
 Children are an integral part of the PachaMama Community, and have been almost from its inception.
 PachaMama offers children the opportunity to be immersed in nature, explore the forest, and tune into its magical rhythm.

 The school is located in the beautiful forest of PachaMama Eco Village.
-The Visiting Kids program is integrated in the school, operates Mon-Fri 8am-1pm, and includes a fresh organic vegetarian breakfast and lunch.
+The Visiting Kids program is integrated in the school, operates Mon-Fri 8am-1pm, and includes fresh organic vegetarian snacks and lunch.
 The visiting children have their own teacher who guides them through different activities like arts and crafts, story time, nature walks, outdoor activities, and more.
 The program is kept in the spirit of the community: simplicity, ecology, and harmony with nature.
 The flow of the day depends on the number of kids visiting at the time, and on their ages.
 Some of the activities are integrated with the local PachaMama kids.

 What should I pack for my family?

 Clothes: The weather in PachaMama is usually warm year-round.
 Make sure you pack lots of light, short clothes, as well as a few warmer options for the occasional chilly evening.
 For visits to the river or beach, swimwear and a lungi (sarong).
 Flip-flops or sandals are the most practical choice.
 Rubber boots are recommended during the rainy season (May-November).